MGI-tech-bioinformatics/DNBelab_C_Series_HT_scRNA-analysis-software/doc/database.md

 IG_V_pseudogene	158
 TR_V_gene	144
 ```
 ***Notice***：you need to check that the GTF file contains gene_biotype or gene_type.
-For example, the GTF of ensembl, use "--type gene_biotype", the GTF of genecode use "gene_type".
+For example, the GTF of ensembl, use "--type gene_biotype", the GTF of genecode use "--type gene_type".

 ### **Filter GTF**
 ```shell